gboulant/todogo/doc/talks/talk01.01.userguide.rst

 Creating tasks - ``new``
 ========================

-For creating a new task:
+To create a new task:

 .. code:: shell

    $ todo new -t "Write the documentation of todogo"
     1 [2019-Sep-07] ○ : Write the documentation of todogo

-The todo task is created with usage index 1.
+The todo task is created with the usage index 1.
 You may complete your todo list:

 .. code:: shell